howset/inception/srcs/README.md

 This will:
 - Create necessary data directories
 - Build all Docker images from Dockerfiles
-- Start all containers (mandatory + bonus services)
+- Start corresponding containers (mandatory/bonus)
+- Perform healthchecks and start the next containers following the specified dependencies
 - Set up networks and volumes

 #### Inspections